 Net-veined leaves, also called reticulate-veined, have veins which branch from the main midrib(s) and then subdivide into finer veinlets which then unite in a complicated network.
 This system of enmeshed veins gives the leaf more resistance to tearing than most parallel-veined leaves.
 Net-venation may be either pinnate or palmate.
 In pinnate venation, the veins extend laterally from the midrib to the edge, as in apple, cherry and peach.
 Palmate venation occurs in grape and maple leaves, where the principal veins extend outward, like the ribs of a fan, from the petiole near the base of the leaf blade.
 Net-veined leaves occur on plants which are part of the dicotyledon group.

-Shape of the Leaf Apex and Base
+Shape of the Leaf Apex and Base The following are common shapes found in leaves.

 Leaf Margins Studying leaf margins is especially useful in the identification of certain varieties of fruit plants.